 We are one of the largest automotive retailers in the United States.
-As of September 30, 2023, through our Dealerships segment, we owned and operated 181 new vehicle franchises (138 dealership locations), representing 31 brands of automobiles, and 31 collision centers within 14 states.
+As of September 30, 2023 March 31, 2024, through our Dealerships segment, we owned and operated 181 206 new vehicle franchises (138 157 dealership locations), representing 31 brands of automobiles, and 31 37 collision centers within 14 15 states.
 Our stores offer an extensive range of automotive products and services, including new and used vehicles; parts and service, which includes repair and maintenance services, replacement parts and collision repair services; and finance and insurance products.
 The finance and insurance products are provided by both independent third parties and TCA.
 The F&I products offered by TCA are sold through affiliated dealerships.
-For the nine months ended September 30, 2023, our new vehicle revenue brand mix consisted of 33% luxury, 39% imports and 28% domestic brands.
+For the nine three months ended September 30, 2023 March 31, 2024, our new vehicle revenue brand mix consisted of 33% 29% luxury, 39% 41% imports and 28% 30% domestic brands.
 The Company manages its operations in two reportable segments: Dealerships and TCA.
-Amounts presented have been calculated using non-rounded amounts for all periods presented and therefore certain amounts may not compute or tie to prior year financial statements due to rounding.
+Amounts presented have been calculated using non-rounded amounts for all periods presented and therefore certain amounts may not compute or tie to prior year financial statements due to rounding. compute.